anirudhjak06/GreenGrocery/README.md

 ★ Open the command prompt and run the command: git clone https://github.com/anirudhjak06/GreenGrocery

-★ Change the directory to client Folder and type “yarn” in the command line .
+★ Change the directory to client Folder and type “yarn” in the command line.
 Then, in another terminal cd to api Folder and type “yarn” to install all the required dependencies.

 ★ Finally to run the servers, use the following command in both the terminals: yarn start

-★ Then the terminal will prompt to open a URL or else type http://localhost:3000/ for the frontend part and another terminal will run http://localhost:5000/ for the backend part.
+★ Then the terminal will prompt to open a URL or else type http://localhost:3000/ for the frontend part.
+The another terminal will run http://localhost:5000/ for the backend part.

 The presentation and website demo of our project is available at this youtube link: https://youtu.be/1cBzuk6oSCI